 Protection from the dangers of traveling through space during "off" duty cycle states

-The first explorers that travel away from their home star would have to travel through their Kuiper belt.
+The first explorers that travel away from their home star would have to travel through their Kuiper belt and Oort cloud.
 This presents a problem because of the dangers of high energy comic rays, comets, and asteroids.
 Even electronic sentient beings, and sensitive electronic circuits would have to be protected from cosmic rays.
 Various proposals have been made for protection.
 A water shield could be used because water is a good absorber of cosmic rays.
 However, it would require meters of water to do the job and that means large masses.
 A better method would be to use a magnetic shield, perhaps powered by superconducting materials.
 Remember that space is near absolute zero temperature, ideal for using low temperature conducting materials, and it would require very little energy to power them.
 As for the dangers of comets and asteroids, long range radar could be used to detect them, giving them time to course correct away from them.
 Note, we already have radars that can detect asteroids and comets.
 Although, the sentient spacecraft would be "asleep" during "off" duty cycle states, low powered sensors could monitor the ship(s) during long distant travel.
 If a problem is detected, maintenance robots could repair any damage that might occur.
 If an emergency occurs, the sentient part of the ship could be awaken to take care of the problem.
 Remember also that the ships would have factories available to them to make any part, robot, or even an entire ship, if the need arises.
 The raw materials could be gotten from asteroids and comets.
 If the worst happens, and a ship is destroyed by some unknown means, there would be other ships to carry on.
 The ships in the fleet might be spread apart by thousands of miles or so to increase probability of survival.
-Once the fleet gets past the Kuiper belt the dangers should be greatly reduced.
+Once the fleet gets past the Oort cloud the dangers should be greatly reduced.
 When they enter low debris-free space, they could theoretically survive for multiple millions or even billions of years.

 How will they live in empty space?
 There's nothing there!